 - All challengers must carry a tracking system handed out before the race so that the race can be monitored and displayed on various media platforms.
 When signing up for participation, competitors also agree to return their tracker and any other related items promptly after the race.

 - Challenging boats are required to fly a stern pennant with a sponsor logo and / or the Silverrudder™ Challenge logo.
 Stickers with start number and Silverrudder™ Challenge and sponsor logo must be attached to each side of the hull(s).
 These items will be available the day before the start.
-It is the responsibility of each participant to carefully attach the stickers to the hull(s) no more than 0.5m from the bow of the boat in a manner, that reduces the risk of stickers falling off and harming the environment.
+It is the responsibility of each participant to carefully attach the stickers to the hull(s) as foremost as possible from the bow of the boat in a manner, that reduces the risk of stickers falling off and harming the environment.

 All boats must display clear numbers or logo on their main sail.

 - All participants must be contactable via either handheld or stationary VHF radio.

 - It is the responsibility of the skipper that the boat…

 11.1 - is in a safe and seaworthy condition and has fixed statutory navigation lights that are applied in accordance with the International Rules for Preventing Collisions at Sea (COLREGS).
 Boats of less than 7 meters in length shall however have fixed navigation lights as required for boats of 7 meters or more in length as per COLREGS.

 11.2 - is equipped with the following mandatory safety equipment:

 - Fixed safety line/jackstay along the deck for attachment of the safety harness